swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 	* Update command errors if there are no unpinned packages which can be updated.

-	* Otherwise, the behaviour is to update all unpinned packages to the latest possible versions which can be resolved while respecting the existing pins.
+	* Otherwise, the behavior is to update all unpinned packages to the latest possible versions which can be resolved while respecting the existing pins.

 	* The `[--repin]` argument can be used to lift the version pinning restrictions.
-In this case, the behaviour is that all packages are updated, and packages which were previously pinned are then repinned to the latest resolved versions.
+In this case, the behavior is that all packages are updated, and packages which were previously pinned are then repinned to the latest resolved versions.

 6. The update and checkout will both emit logs, notifying the user that pinning is in effect.